cdzombak/SaveTabs/README.md

 ## Issues

-Please open an issue on GitHub's issue tracker for this project.
+Please open an issue on [the GitHub issue tracker for this project](https://github.com/cdzombak/SaveTabs/issues).

 ## FAQ